davidbalbert/roughcut/README.md

 ## Special forms

 Roughcut has a number of special forms that don't follow the normal rules of evaluation.
-These are `def`, `fn`, `macro`, `if`, `quote`, `quasiquote`, `unquote`, `unquote-splicing`, and `send`.
+These are `def`, `set!`, `fn`, `macro`, `if`, `quote`, `quasiquote`, `unquote`, `unquote-splicing`, and `send`.
 Unlike most other Lisps, many of these are implemented as functions and some are even implemented in Roughcut itself.
 Only `unquote` and `unquote-splicing` are not not defined as functions.
 This means you can redefine core pieces of the language at will.
 Remember: with great power comes great responsibility.
 Use this feature wisely.

 ### `send`